uclaacm/hack-sprint-w20/session-1-basics-of-kotlin/README.md

 We call the Person class the **super class** and Idol and Student **child classes**.

 Okay, but in our example from earlier, Idol had it's own way to sing that differed from Person.
-Kotlin allows us to _override_ the function in the super class.
+So how do we write _specialized_ functions for each of these classes?
+Kotlin allows us to specialize (or what we call _override_) the function in the super class.

 First we specify in the parent class that `sing()` is a function we wish to override in a child class.
 ```kt